AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_android.md

 ## See also

-This section provides additional information for your reference:
+This section provides additional information for your reference.

+### Sample project

-- Agora provides an open source sample project [Basic Video Call](https://github.com/AgoraIO/Basic-Video-Call) on GitHub that implements one-to-one video calling and group video calling for your reference.
+Agora provides an open source sample project [Basic Video Call](https://github.com/AgoraIO/Basic-Video-Call) on GitHub that implements one-to-one video call and group video call for your reference.

+### Other approches to integrate the SDK
-- In addition to integrating the Agora Video SDK for Android through JitPack, you can also import the SDK into your project manually by [downloading the SDK](https://docs.agora.io/en/Interactive%20Broadcast/downloads?platform=Android), extracting it, and copying the following files of the downloaded SDK package to the path of your project:
+In addition to integrating the Agora Video SDK for Android through JitPack, you can also import the SDK into your project using either of the following:

+- Integrate the SDK manually, by [downloading the SDK](https://docs.agora.io/en/Interactive%20Broadcast/downloads?platform=Android), extracting it, and copying the following files of the downloaded SDK package to the path of your project:

     | File or subfolder | Path of your project |
     |-------|----------|